wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

     (7) The power of a government department and persons authorised by a government department under [section 55][74] shall include power to make, use, exercise, or vend an invention for such purposes relating to the production or use of atomic energy or research into matters connected therewith as the Minister of Defence thinks necessary or expedient, and any reference in that section or in [sections 56][75] and [57][76] to the services of the Crown shall be construed as including a reference to those purposes.

-    (8) Every person who commits an offence against this section shall be liable on conviction on indictment, to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both such imprisonment and such fine.
+    (8) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000, or to both such imprisonment and such fine.

+    (9) Despite anything to the contrary in [section 25][178] of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against subsection (8).

     Compare: 1947 No 37 s 6; Patents Act 1949 s 106(3) (UK)

+    Section 26(8): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 26(9): inserted, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Treaty application

-*   Heading: inserted, on 1 December 1992, by [section 7][177] of the Patents Amendment Act 1992 (1992 No 81).
+*   Heading: inserted, on 1 December 1992, by [section 7][179] of the Patents Amendment Act 1992 (1992 No 81).

 ##### 26A Treaty application deemed to be application accompanied by complete specification

 *   For the purposes of this Act, a Treaty application shall be deemed to be an application for a patent for an invention accompanied by a complete specification.

-    Section 26A: inserted, on 1 December 1992, by [section 7][177] of the Patents Amendment Act 1992 (1992 No 81).
+    Section 26A: inserted, on 1 December 1992, by [section 7][179] of the Patents Amendment Act 1992 (1992 No 81).

 ##### 26B Description, claims, and drawings